rollno748/JMeter-OnFlyUpdater/README.md

 - [x] Get Jmeter user status (active/running/stopped)
 - [x] Get the list of properties from the running Jmeter (System/Jmeter)
 - [x] Update one or more properties to running Jmeter (System/Jmeter)
-- [ ] Get the Logger type of running Jmeter
 - [x] Update Logger type to running Jmeter (OFF/FATAL/ERROR/WARN/INFO/DEBUG/TRACE/ALL)
 - [x] Get All the threads info
 - [x] Add/Remove users/threads to specific threadgroup(s).
 Supports multiple updation at single call